serversideup/webext-bridge/README.md

 # Troubleshooting

  - Doesn't work?
- <br>If `window` and `frame` contexts are not part of the puzzle, `crx-bridge` works out of the box for messaging between `devtools` <-> `background` <-> `content-script`(s).
+ <br>If `window` contexts are not part of the puzzle, `crx-bridge` works out of the box for messaging between `devtools` <-> `background` <-> `content-script`(s).
 If even that is not working, it's likely that `crx-bridge` hasn't been loaded in background page of your extension, which is used by `crx-bridge` as a staging area.
 If you don't need a background page for yourself, here's bare minimum to get `crx-bridge` going.
  ```javascript
  // background.js (requires transpilation/bundling using webpack(recommended))
  import 'crx-bridge';